-When it comes to preserving peaches, I like to have quite a few jars of canned peaches to make cobbler and pie, to serve over ice cream and as a topper for my lunchtime cottage cheese.
+When it comes to preserving peaches, I like to have quite a few jars of canned peaches to make cobbler and pie, to serve over ice cream, and as a topper for my lunchtime cottage cheese.
 And you just can’t go wrong with a few jars of some small-batch peach butter or a batch of dehydrated peaches stashed away in the pantry.
 But I also try and find some new and different ways to preserve peaches, too.

 So recently, while searching websites and my preserving books for some new ways to preserve peaches, I came across a recipe for Peach BBQ Sauce.
-And because we have a great love of all things BBQ sauce here in our house, Peach BBQ Sauce sounded like something I needed to try.
+And because we have a great love of all things BBQ sauce here in our house, Peach Barbecue Sauce sounded like something I needed to try.
 And oh my, I was not disappointed!
 This sauce is seriously good.
 Sweet and a little smoky with a bright peach flavor.
 It’s just perfect for chicken or even as a glaze on pork chops or a pork loin.

 This recipe for Peach BBQ sauce is adapted from a Ball recipe.
 I’ve changed up the spices but have not altered the amount of vinegar and low-acid vegetables, so the recipe remains safe for water bath canning.
 And if you don’t want to can this sauce, just pop it in the freezer and thaw when needed (I like to use these reusable freezer containers when I freeze sauce or jam).